-Plungers are basic household tools that are designed to deal with drain clogs of all sorts.
-Since drain clogs are common plumbing problems, drain plungers offer an extremely effective, inexpensive, and easy way to unclog drains
+Plungers are basic household tools designed to unclog drains.
+Since drain clogs are common plumbing problems, plungers offer an extremely effective, inexpensive, and easy way solution.

 Standard Plunger